Skilled Sponsored Visa Subclass 190

 Applicants must be skilled workers who are qualified and experienced to fill Australia’s current skill shortages, based on the Consolidated Sponsored Occupation List (CSOL), and migrate to Australia.

-To be eligible for this visa, applicants must receive a nomination from an Australian State or Territory Government.
+To be eligible for this visa, applicants must receive nomination from an Australian State or Territory Government.

 How do I qualify for a Subclass 190 Visa?